Published on: 13/06/2024 · Last updated on: 20/01/2025

 What is Copilot?

-At time of writing, Copilot is the only Generative AI tool available to all staff when logged into a device with their Bath University login.
+At the time of the most recent update to this article (above), Copilot is the only Generative AI tool available to all University staff when logged into a device with their Bath login.

 Copilot is described by Microsoft as ‘Your everyday AI companion’.
 With Copilot, you can: